shorepine/amy/README.md

 p = patch, uint, choose a preloaded PCM sample, partial patch or FM patch number for FM waveforms.
 See fm.h, pcm.h, partials.h. default 0
-P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7. s = sync, int64, same as time but used alone to do an enumeration / sync, see alles.py S = reset oscillator, uint 0-63 or for all oscillators, anything >63, which also resets speaker gain and EQ.
+P = phase, float 0-1. where in the oscillator's cycle to start sampling from (also works on the PCM buffer). default 0 R = q factor / "resonance" of biquad filter. float. in practice, 0 to 10.0. default 0.7.
+S = reset oscillator, uint 0-63 or for all oscillators, anything >63, which also resets speaker gain and EQ.
 T = breakpoint0 target mask.
 Which parameter the breakpoints controls.
 1=amp, 2=duty, 4=freq, 8=filter freq, 16=resonance, 32=feedback.
 Can handle any combo, add them together.
 Add 64 to indicate linear ramp, otherwise exponential t = time, int64: ms since some fixed start point on your host. you should always give this if you can.